- esomeprazole magnesium trihydrate

 Esomeprazole 20 mg has been demonstrated to effectively treat frequent heartburn in subjects receiving one dose per 24 hours over 2 weeks.
 In two multicenter, randomized, double-blind, placebo-controlled pivotal studies 234 subjects with a recent history of frequent heartburn were treated with 20 mg esomeprazole for 4 weeks.
 Symptoms associated with acid reflux (such as heartburn and acid regurgitation) were evaluated retrospectively over a 24 hour period.
 In both studies esomeprazole 20 mg was significantly better compared to placebo for the primary endpoint, complete resolution of heartburn, defined as no heartburn episodes during the last 7 days prior to the final visit (33.9% - 41.6% vs. placebo 11.9 – 13.7%, (p<0.001).
 The secondary endpoint of complete resolution of heartburn, defined as no heartburn on the patient's diary card for 7 consecutive days, was statistically significant at both week 1 (10.0% - 15.2% vs placebo 0.9% - 2.4%, p = 0.014, p<0.001) and week 2 (25.2% - 35.7% vs placebo 3.4% - 9.0%, p<0.001).

 Other secondary endpoints were supportive of the primary endpoint, including relief of heartburn at week 1 and week 2, percentage of 24 hour days without heartburn at week 1 and week 2, mean heartburn severity at week 1 and week 2, and time to initial and sustained resolution of heartburn over a 24 hour period and during the night compared to placebo.
 Approximately 78% of the subjects on 20 mg esomeprazole reported first resolution of heartburn within the first week of treatment compared to 52 – 58% for placebo.
 Time to sustained resolution of heartburn, defined as when 7 consecutive days of no heartburn was first recorded, was significantly shorter in the esomeprazole 20 mg group (39.7% - 48.7% by day 14 vs placebo 11.0% - 20.2%).
 The median time to first resolution of night-time heartburn was 1 day, statistically significant compared to placebo in one study (p=0.048) and approaching significance in the other (p=0.069).
-About 80% of nights were heartburn free during all time periods and 90% of nights were heartburn free by week 2 of each trial, compared to 72.4 – 78.3% for placebo.
+About 80% of nights were heartburn free during all time periods and 90% of nights were heartburn free by week 2 of each clinical study, compared to 72.4 – 78.3% for placebo.
 The investigators' assessments of heartburn resolution were consistent with the subjects' assessments, showing statistically significant differences between esomeprazole (34.7% - 41.8%) compared to placebo (8.0% - 11.4%).
 The investigators also found esomeprazole to be significantly more effective than placebo in resolving acid regurgitation (58.5% - 63.6% vs placebo 28.3% - 37.4%) during the week 2 evaluation.

 Following Overall Treatment Evaluation (OTE) of patients at week 2, 78.0-80.7% of patients on esomeprazole 20 mg, compared to 72.4 – 78.3% for placebo, reported their condition as improved.
 The majority of these rated the importance of this change to be Important to Extremely Important in performing their activities of daily living (79 - 86% at week 2).